Layyah District: Geography

 It lies between 30–45 to 31–24 degree north latitudes and 70–44 to 71–50 degree east longitudes.
-The area consists of a semi-rectangular block of sandy land between the Indus River and the Chenab River in Sindh Sagar Doab.
+The area consists of a semi-rectangular block of sandy land between the Indus River and the Chenab River in Indus Sagar Doab.
 The total area covered by the district is 6,291 km^{2,} with a width from east to west of 88 km and a length from north to south of 72 km.

 History

 This administrative status of Layyah was short-lived and the British reduced it to the level of Tehsil headquarters, making it a part of Dera Ismail Khan.
 In 1901, Layyah was transferred to the new District of Mianwali.
 Later on, it was made part of the Muzaffargarh District.
 In 1982, Layyah Tehsil was upgraded to District headquarters comprising three Tehsils: Layyah, Karor and Chaubara.
 The municipality was created in 1875.

 Administrative divisions

 The district of Layyah is made up of three tehsils: